Tracy Morgan: 2014 traffic collision and lawsuit

 On June 1, 2015, Morgan made his first public appearance since the crash, in an interview with Matt Lauer on Today, stating he still suffered from symptoms of his injuries.
-On the November 3, 2016 episode of Conan, Morgan said that he was no longer angry about the collision and had forgiven Roper.
+On the November 3, 2016 episode of Conan, Morgan said that he was no longer angry about the collision and had forgiven the driver.
 Morgan's 2017 Netflix standup special Staying Alive joked about Walmart and the lawsuit, while detailing his hospitalization, rehab and recovery.